sofiakali/frontend-cookbook/pages/implementation/LongDataLists.md

 ## `react-virtualized` or `react-window`

 We don't want to reinvent the wheel.
 We do want to use tested libraries that implement _windowing_.
-There are two well know libraries solving the same:
+There are two well known libraries solving the same:

 - [react-virtualized](https://www.npmjs.com/package/react-virtualized) the former library, solves a lot of use cases
-- [react-window](https://www.npmjs.com/package/react-window) the latter library, created by the author of `react-virtualized`, lightweight solution supporting only vorizontal/vertical lists and grids with fixed and variable item size.
+- [react-window](https://www.npmjs.com/package/react-window) the latter library, created by the author of `react-virtualized`, lightweight solution supporting only horizontal/vertical lists and grids with fixed and variable item size.

 **The author of the libraries recommends using `react-window` everytime it solves your use cases.**